microsoft/onnxruntime-inference-examples/plugin_execution_providers/basic/readme.md

 - `CMakeLists.txt`: Build configuration for the basic plugin EP.
 - `src`: Contains source code for the basic plugin EP.
 - `android`: Contains example code for setting up and using an Android package.
+- `python`: Contains example code for setting up and using a Python package.

 ## Build Instructions
 Use CMake to configure and build the project: